Religion Unplugged

 Photo courtesy of First Peter Ministries

 This was just one of many stories the soldiers recounted that afternoon.
 Because of this and other so-called miracles, the soldiers believed God had drawn a boundary around them.
 They believed that Lamka was protected, not by their efforts, but by God.
 It was an inspiring day.
-But deespite only spending a few hours in total at the front, as we left I was overcome with exhaustion.
+But deespite only spending a few hours in total at the front, as we left, I was overcome with exhaustion.
 There was a spiritual heaviness to the entire situation — not hopelessness here, no. But palpable grief.
 It wasn’t loss I felt.
 It was burden.

 I felt there was a message in this for me.
 I had been called there, and I had come faithfully.
 But I didn’t yet know why.
 Why was God showing me this faraway land, these tribal people?
 What was I supposed to do?
 What could I do?

 As the trip continued to unfold, my calling became clearer.
-My friend Mang had started a ministry to support the refugee children and he was planning to host a Bible camp.
+My friend Mang had started a ministry to support the refugee children, and he was planning to host a Bible camp.
 He asked me to lead the lessons for the next few days.
 I agreed.
 As we discussed the camp’s schedule, I noticed some ministry opportunities.
 The Zo hadn’t planned time for games, for example.
-But the kids attending the camp, ages nine to 18, had been cooped up in relief camps for over a year.
+But the kids attending the camp, ages 9 to 18, had been cooped up in relief camps for over a year.
 I felt it was important to include games.
 The local leaders didn’t understand why.
 It just isn’t a part of their culture.

-I introduced them to games like red light, green light, duck, duck, goose, freeze tag and Simon says.
+I introduced them to games like red light, green light; duck, duck, goose; freeze tag; and Simon says.
 The kids loved it.
 Another cultural difference was the lack of small groups.
 When I suggested them, my friend Mang simply asked, “But why?”

 Apparently, I had something to offer after all.
 It was an affirmation that God knew what he was doing when he sent me there.